OpenVPN/easy-rsa/doc/EasyRSA-Advanced.md

 * `/usr/share/easy-rsa`
 * `/etc/easy-rsa`

-The files above can all be created by using command: `easyrsa write legacy <DIR>` To OVER-WRITE any existing files use command: `eaysrsa write legacy-hard <DIR>` `<DIR>` is optional, the default is `EASYRSA_PKI`.
-This will create the files in the current PKI or `<DIR>`.
-If created then these new files may take priority over system wide versions of the same files.
-See `help write` for further details.
+The x509-type files can be created by using command: `easyrsa write legacy`.
+To OVER-WRITE any existing files use command: `eaysrsa write legacy-hard`.
+This will create the files in the current PKI.
+If created then these new files take priority over system wide versions of the same files.

-Note, Over-writing files:
-Only command `write legacy-hard` will over-write files.
-All other uses of `write` will leave an existing file intact, without error.
-If you want to over-write an existing file using `write` then you must redirect `>foo` the output manually.

-Example command: `easyrsa write vars >vars` - This will over-write `./vars`.

 Environmental Variables Reference
 ---------------------------------